 Enrollees whose incomes rise above program income limits after initial enrollment are disenrolled from the program.
-Children are exempt from this requirement and can remain enrolled in MinnesotaCare if 10 percent of their annual gross income is less than the annual premium of the \$500 deductible policy offered by the Minnesota Comprehensive Health Association (MCHA).2
+Children are exempt from this requirement and can remain enrolled in MinnesotaCare if 10 percent of their annual gross income is less than the annual premium of the \$500 deductible policy offered by the Minnesota Comprehensive Health Association (MCHA).4

-The table below lists categories of persons eligible for MinnesotaCare, eligibility criteria, and enrollee cost (see table on page 11 for sample sliding scale premiums).
-The table on the following page lists program income limits for different family sizes.
+Table 1 lists categories of persons eligible for MinnesotaCare, eligibility criteria, and enrollee cost (see table on page 12 for sample sliding scale premiums).
+Table 2 lists program income limits for different family sizes.